THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 Focused thinking was the way we learnt how to make fire and wheels.
 More recently focusing and focused thought gave us houses of brick, peanut butter and deep freezers.
 And all the marvellous inventions and developments and creativity of civilisation, developed from our ability to focus with our senses and our minds.
 This system of doing and thinking is deeply confirmed in all of us, both individually and culturally, because it gets things done.

-Our modern western civilisation has successfully confirmed a few dozen trillion times that focusing – learning, memory, abstract thought, and repeating the habitual ruts of the past – works successfully for our survival.
+Modern civilisation has successfully confirmed several billion times that focusing – learning, memory, abstract thought, and repeating the habitual ruts of the past – works successfully for our survival.

 Focusing doesn't automatically lead to emotionally learnt, habitual ruts.
-It's only when we think, feel, see, hear, smell, taste, touch or think something which causes pleasure or displeasure that it sometimes – depending on the degree of pleasure or displeasure – leads to wanting something.
-And consequently, when we want something, we focus on it, it becomes an habitual rut.
+It's only when we feel, see, hear, smell, taste, touch or think something which causes pleasure or displeasure that it sometimes – depending on the degree of pleasure or displeasure – leads to wanting.
+But then, once we want something, we will repeatedly focus on it in our memory, and it becomes an habitual rut.

 We repeat what is pleasurable.
 We avoid repeating what is unpleasurable.
-Even if a 'memory repetition', is unpleasurable it gives us a sense of direction and a basis to compare, evaluate and guide other experiences.
+This seems sensible.
+And such habitual ruts are also basically, a successful way to live with purpose, find more pleasure, security, or whatever we want.
+Even if an habitual rut, a 'memory repetition', a focus point, is unpleasurable it gives us a sense of direction and a basis to compare, evaluate and guide other experiences.
 It gives us a direction in life.
-It gives us something to focus on.
-And so, such habitual ruts are also basically, a successful way to live with purpose and find pleasure.

 So, when focusing causes pleasure, it leads to wanting – and wanting automatically leads to focusing on what we want.

-This is an habitual rut on a new level.
-A self supporting, self-perpetuating feedback loop.
-But, in itself, this is also a positive influence.
+This is a self supporting, self-perpetuating feedback loop.

 When we want something, we will periodically remember it, focusing on it in an abstract form, until we do it, or get it.
 Then the focusing may stop for a while – except as a 'self-confirming memory' – till the next time we want it.
-That's efficient.
-And even after we invented writing, and could write down lists of 'next things to do', it might have lost it's fun, but it was still efficient and the system worked well ... and it all seems a very sensible way of doing things.
+But that's efficient.
+And even after we invented writing, and could write down lists of 'next things to do', it might have lost it's fun, but it was still efficient and the system worked well ... so it still all seems a very sensible way of doing things.

 When we focus on something specific, we directly inhibit our general awareness of the many other things which are happening now.
 Selective attention, is always a dissociation from the wholeness of our sense of reality.
 Focusing on a girl i drive into a tree.
 But this is not felt as a draw-back to 'focusing', we interpret the problem as a lack of concentration on priorities.